pyoky/pyoky.github.io/quartz/content/Balance Sheet.md

 - **Property, Plant, & Equipment (PP&E)**, i.e. Durable capital assdets
 - **Stockholder’s Equity**: money recieved by purchasers of stock

-Properties of a balance sheet
+**Properties**.

-- Assets and liabilities always sum to zero.
+- Assets and liabilities must always sum to zero.
 - counts book value, _not_ market value ⇒ hard to measure the “value” of a firm
-- soft skills (e.g. brand image, reputation) are not reflected (the market may better reflect untangibles).
+- soft skills (e.g. brand image, reputation) are not reflected (the market may better reflect intangibles).

----